silencious/Silencious/index.md

 layout: default
 ---
 # About Me
 My name is Sil Tian.
 I'm a current [M.S. in Computer Science (Game Development)](https://www.cs.usc.edu/masters/game-development) student at University of Southern California.
+I'm working on an Advanced Game Project [OrthoIso](#OrthoIso) as the Lead Designer and Gameplay Programmer right now.
 I worked as a Unity3D frontend game developer at [X.D.
 Network Inc.](https://www.xd.com) for the project: [Heng Sao Qian Jun](https://hs.xd.com)
 I graduated as B.S. in Software Engineering from Shanghai Jiao Tong University.